-The Call Recorder Pico is a system to record and archive telephone calls on a PC.
+The Call Recorder Pico is a hardware and software combination to record from an analog telephone line, or from analog audio that a handset receives from a telephone.
+It records and archives telephone calls on a PC.
 It consists of a PC application and one or more Call Recorders connecting the telephones to your PC.
 Depending on the number of USB ports and the capabilities of the PC, it is possible to record from up to any number of Call Recorders simultaneously (4 Call Recorders per 1Ghz).

 Recordings are stored in a comprehensive archive.
 The archive is displayed on your computer screen as a list of recordings.
 In the list the recording properties like date and time of the recording are stored with the actual recording and can be viewed in the archive.
 Queries can be made to get a clear picture of the amount of recordings or to find a specific recording quickly.